Women in medicine: Medieval Europe

 During the Middle Ages, convents were a centralized place of education for women, and some of these communities provided opportunities for women to contribute to scholarly research.
 An example is the German abbess Hildegard of Bingen, whose prolific writings include treatments of various scientific subjects, including medicine, botany and natural history (c.
 1151–58).
 She is considered Germany's first female physician.

 Women in the Middle Ages participated in healing techniques and several capacities in medicine and medical education.
 Women occupied select ranks of medical personnel during the period.
 They worked as herbalists, midwives, surgeons, barber-surgeons, nurses, and traditional empirics.
 Women healers treated most patients, not limiting themselves to treating solely women.
 The names of 24 women described as surgeons in Naples, Italy between 1273 and 1410 have been recorded, and references have been found to 15 women practitioners, most of them Jewish and none described as midwives, in Frankfurt, Germany between 1387 and 1497.
+The earliest known English women doctors, Solicita and Matilda Ford, date to the late twelfth century; they were referred to as medica, a term for trained physicians.

 Women also engaged in midwifery and healing arts without having their activities recorded in written records, and practiced in rural areas or where there was little access to medical care.
 Society in the Middle Ages limited women's role as physician.
 Once universities established faculties of medicine during the thirteenth century, women were excluded from advanced medical education.
 Licensure began to require clerical vows for which women were ineligible, and healing as a profession became male-dominated.

 In many occasions, women had to fight against accusation of illegal practice done by males, putting into question their motives.
 If they were not accused of malpractice, then women were considered "witches" by both clerical and civil authorities.
-Surgeons and barber-surgeons were often organized into guilds, they could hold out longer against the pressures of licensure.
+Surgeons and barber-surgeons were often organized into guilds, which could hold out longer against the pressures of licensure.
 Like other guilds, a number of the barber-surgeon guilds allowed the daughters and wives of their members to take up membership in the guild, generally after the man's death.
-Katherine la surgiene of London, daughter of Thomas the surgeon and sister of William the Surgeon belonged to a guild in 1286.
+Katherine "la surgiene" of London, daughter of Thomas the surgeon and sister of William the Surgeon, belonged to a guild in 1286.
 Documentation of female members in the guilds of Lincoln, Norwich, Dublin and York continue until late in the period.